Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 nnoremap <Leader>op :call <SID>open_plug_gh()<CR><CR>
 ```

-For example, if you run the this on the line below, it'll open the GitHub page of `fzf` in the browser.
+For example, if you run the function on the line below, vim will open the GitHub page of `fzf.vim` in the browser.
 ```vim
 Plug 'junegunn/fzf.vim'
 ```